Belphemur/node-json-db/README.md

 //From a particular DataPath
 var data = db.getData("/test1");

+//If you try to get some data from a DataPath that doesn't exists
+//You'll get an Error
+try {
+var data = db.getData("/test1/test/dont/work");
+} catch(error) {
+//The error will tell you where the DataPath stopped.
+In this case test1
+//Since /test1/test does't exist.
+    console.error(error);
+}

 //Deleting data
 db.delete("/test1");

 //Save the data (usefull if you disable the saveOnPush) db.save();
 ```
+### Exception/Error
+####"The Data Path can't be empty"
+The Database expect to minimum receive the root **/** as DataPath.

+####"Can't find dataPath: /" + dataPath.join("/") + ".
+Stopped at " + property
+When the full hierarchy of the DataPath given is not present in the Database.
+It tells you until where it's valid.
+This error can happen when using *getData*
+and *delete*

+####"Can't merge another type of data with an Array"
+If you chose to not override the data (merging) when pushing and the new data is an array
+but the current data isn't an array (an Object by example).

+####"Can't merge an Array with an Object"
+Same idea as the previous message.
+You have an array as current data and ask to
+merge it with an Object.

+####"Can't Load Database: " + err
+JsonDB can't load the database for "err" reason.
+You can find the nested error in **error.inner**

+####"Can't save the database: " + err
+JsonDB can't save the database for "err" reason.
+You can find the nested error in **error.inner**